A note to family and friends | Welcome

 If you have kids or not, I invite you to wander around, follow along, share with others, and join the conversation.
 It would be an honor to have you navigate the path to safe, thoughtful digital citizenship alongside me.

 Together, we can learn how to politely ask someone to take our child’s photo off of social media, talk about the 7 "scary" things our cute pics may be giving away, and also learn about the 6 ways we can protect kids from inappropriate online content.
-As a group, we can be proactive about asking others not to post about our children online before an image goes up, as well as discovering how to make our home a haven for online safety.
+We can also find strength knowing none of us are alone in this path to safe and thoughtful digital parenting, as well as learn why monitoring children's technology is an essential part of modern parenting.

 You know.
 Stuff like that.